connecttoMAHDI/todo-list-api/README.md

 ## Project Overview

-This project is a sample solution to the [Todo Listing API](https://roadmap.sh/projects/todo-list-api) challenge from [roadmap.sh](https://roadmap.sh).
+This project is a sample solution to the [Todo List API](https://roadmap.sh/projects/todo-list-api) challenge from [roadmap.sh](https://roadmap.sh).
 It provides authentication and todo management features, allowing users to register, log in, and manage their to-do lists efficiently.

 ## Features